Reynault/ACL_2019_Zelpop/doc/first_sprint/backlog.md

 - Moving an entity.
 - Generate a Maze from a file.
-- Drawing all textures with sprites on Maze.
+- Drawing all textures with sprite on Maze.